githubao/xiao-java-chatbot/README.md

 # xiao-java-chatbot
-impl a tiny chatbot using lucence
+impl a tiny chatbot using lucene